aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

     If you have any questions, please leverage the GitHub [discussions board](https://github.com/aristanetworks/avd/discussions)

 !!! warning
     ANTA version has been bumped to **0.12.0**.
 Please make sure you are running this exact version!
-For more details, please see the [installation section](#how-to-run-eos_validate_state-in-anta-mode)
+For more details, please see the [installation section](#how-to-run-eos_validate_state-in-anta-mode).

 # Overview